 She broke off relations with her daughter and eventually resettled in Paris in 1805 during the reign of Napoleon I.

-She was not well received in France, as might be expected of the former portraitist to Marie Antoinette.
+As might be expected of the former portraitist to Marie Antoinette, she was not well received in France.

 However, her artistic talent was much in demand elsewhere in Europe.
 She painted several prominent British figures including the poet Lord Byron.

 In 1813, she learned that her former husband Jean-Baptiste LeBrun had died.

 Soon after Waterloo, her daughter Julie was taken seriously ill.

 Rushing to be by her side, all resentments forgotten, it was sadly too late.

 The once pretty features of Julie were twisted by physical pain and she died shortly after.